thomasdellaert/Atom-Toolkit/README.md

      CaII_43.levels['3p6.3d 2D3/2']['F=1']['mF=0']
      NdII_145.levels['5d9.6s2(2D<5/2>).6p 2[3/2]*2']['F=3/2']
      ```
- - create transitions between energy levels
+ - Create transitions between energy levels
-     - transitions between any sublevels are also computed, with appropriate selection rules and angular momentum considerations
+     - Transitions between any sublevels are also computed, with appropriate selection rules and angular momentum considerations
      - When setting the frequency of a transition, associated parent- and sub-transitions are also updated, as are the energies of the associated levels
  - Compute branching ratios and lifetimes
  - Make diagrams of atomic structure (in development)